Canada Russia '72: Production

 The docudrama was produced by Barrie Dunn and Michael Volpe for Halifax-based Summit Films and Timothy M. Hogan and Rick LeGuerrier for Moncton-based Dream Street Pictures, with a budget of $7.8 million.
 It received financial assistance from Telefilm Canada, the Canadian Television Fund, New Brunswick Film, and a distribution deal with Maple Pictures.
 The docudrama was written by Dunn and Malcolm MacRury.

-Dunn began pitching the project in 2001 or 2002 and, though he was unable to secure financing from the Nova Scotia Film Development Corporation, he was soon contacted by three other provinces who wished to secure the production.
+Dunn began pitching the project in the early 2000s, though he was unable to secure financing from the Nova Scotia Film Development Corporation, he was soon contacted by three other provinces who wished to secure the production.
 Dunn and Volpe met Hogan and LeGuerrier at the 2004 Banff Television Festival and quickly made plans to begin production in New Brunswick.
 The docudrama was filmed in 2005 over 36 days in Fredericton and Saint John.
 Post-production was completed at Power Post in Halifax.

 The cast were chosen for acting and skating ability, and resemblance to the people they were portraying.
 Hockey tryouts were held in Halifax and Fredericton for non-leading roles, drawing from players with junior ice hockey or higher experience.
 The cast performed their own skating and a hockey choreographer trained them to recreate key on-ice moments.

 All on-ice recreations of the games used the audio from the original telecast of the Summit Series, featuring play-by-play commentary by Foster Hewitt and colour commentary by Brian Conacher.
 The scenes in which only Soviet representatives appear were shown in black-and-white.